 - Primary and revision total hip and knee arthroplasty

 - Hip resurfacing

 - Minimally invasive techniques

-- Partial knee arthroplasty to include medial, lateral, and patella
+- Partial knee arthroplasty, including medial, lateral and patella

 - Femoral joint arthroplasties